gl-inet/docs4.x/docs/tutorials/connect_to_a_hotspot_with_captive_portal.md

 1. Got your smartphone registered on the network.

-2. On the left side of web Admin Panel -> MORE SETTINGS -> MAC Clone.
+2. On the left side of web Admin Panel -> NETWORK -> MAC Clone.

 3. Clone the MAC address of your smartphone to the router.